Anne Frank House in Amsterdam Tickets and Tours

 Rest of the Diary of Anne Frank| ©Heather Cowper

-This is not an answer I can give you, because I really think it depends on each person's criteria.
+This is not an answer we can give you, because it really depends on each person's criteria.
 In my case, and having read it, I can say that I think that the more tools we have to get into spaces like this, the more juice we will get out of them.

 Not that you will not understand what is happening if you do not read the diary, of course not.
 However, I suppose you re-signify in other ways the things you observe by having read young Anne's account in the first person.